mihaescuionut/SchoolApp3/README.md

 School-App project created with:

-◦ Back-end tech (mysql, express, sequelize, bcrypt, jsonwebtoken); - you can register/login with security on routes;
+◦ Back-end tech (mysql, express js, sequelize); - you can register/login with security on routes;

 ◦ Front-end tech (html, css, react, tailwind framework);